Gershberg & Associates, LLC

 Why do the Medicaid eligibility guidelines matter to you?
 Because as a senior, you may find yourself turning to Medicaid to help cover long-term care expenses which will not be covered by Medicare.
 If your non-exempt assets exceed the limit, Medicaid will deny your application and you will need to “spend-down” your assets to get them below the limit.
 That, in turn, may put your retirement nest egg at risk.
 The best way to protect your assets and ensure that you will qualify for Medicaid if you need it during your retirement years is to include Medicaid planning in your overall estate plan.

-Contact an Owings Mills Medicaid Planning Attorneys
+Contact an Owings Mills Medicaid Planning Attorney

-For more information, or if you have additional questions or concerns about how to protect your assets and make sure you qualify for Medicaid as a senior, contact Richard L. Gershberg and the experienced Owings Mills Medicaid planning attorneys at Gershberg & Associates, LLC by calling 410-654-3850 to schedule an appointment.
+For more information, or if you have additional questions or concerns about how to protect your assets and make sure you qualify for Medicaid as a senior, contact Richard L. Gershberg and the experienced Owings Mills Medicaid planning attorney at Gershberg & Associates, LLC by calling 410-654-3850 to schedule an appointment.

 • Author